Wednesdays @4PM (EST) – 1h 15 min via zoom; weekly from November 4th to December 16th

 Join us for the Beekeeping Winter Webinar Series organized moderated by Tom Butzler, Robyn Underwood, and Margarita López-Uribe from Penn State Extension.
 These six webinars will cover a number of timely topics about beekeeping biology, basic and advanced management practices.

 The series of 6 webinars series will take place weekly on Wednesdays from 4 PM to 5:15 PM (EST).
-Registration is required.
-Each webinar will have a cost of $5 but the cost for the whole series is $25.
+Registration is required, and each webinar has cost of $5.
 Find details about the webinar topics and how to register below.

 November 11th – Organic Beekeeping Management (Robyn Underwood) – Research at Penn State University comparing various honey bee management systems has shown that our organic system is desirable for both beekeepers and bees.
 Robyn will walk you through the management steps taken as part of this system in each season of the year.
 [Register and watch now]